Skip to Main Content

 Advisory Group

-The Health Equity Thread Advisory Group (AG) is comprised of a group of Yale School of Medicine faculty and students and New Haven community members who provide tactical advice to help build the Health Equity Thread.
+The Health Equity Thread Advisory Group (AG) is comprised of a group of Yale School of Medicine faculty, students, and New Haven community members who provide input for the betterment of the Health Equity Thread.